The following is a list of valuable resources related to criminal law for attorneys in Erie County that are available to check out from our offices.

 - Key Terms are highlighted and defined, making it easier for healthcare providers, law enforcement, and legal professionals to use accurate medical forensic terminology for documentation and courtroom testimony.

-FIRE AND ARSON INVESTIGATION-Practical Fire and Arson Investigation, Second Edition
+Practical Fire and Arson Investigation, Second Edition

 Practical Fire and Arson Investigation, Second Edition, written by David R. Redsicker and John J. O’Connor specifically details the basic principles and advanced applied techniques for conducting a thorough fire and arson investigation.
 This reference has extensive chapters on determining origin and cause, eliminating accidental fire causes, investigating fatal fires and vehicular fires, and documenting the fire/crime scene; fire scene photography using “painting with light”; and covers the importance of evidence preservation and analysis.